Alabama: Bogue's Restaurant

 As Iowa City's oldest family-owned restaurant since 1948, Hamburg Inn No. 2 has been a regular stop for presidential candidates during the Iowa caucuses.
 The decades-old, memorabilia-filled downtown diner, now with a second location east of the city, serves up hearty American comfort food.
 Go classic with the Iowa omelet with grilled ham, hash browns, and American cheese.

 The unpretentious Lexington Diner has a four-stool counter and some of the best all-day breakfasts you'll find anywhere.
-The neighborhood nook serves up overstuffed omelets, buttermilk biscuits with peppered gravy, salted caramel apple French toast, and cheddar garlic grits.
-But their breakfast spin on regional specialty the Kentucky Hot Brown -- chorizo with scrambled eggs, gravy, grilled tomato, bacon, and baked cheddar -- is life-changing.
+The neighborhood nook serves up overstuffed omelets, buttermilk biscuits with peppered gravy, peanut butter mousse French toast served with bananas, bacon, and chocolate sauce, and cheddar garlic grits.
+But their breakfast spin on regional specialty the Kentucky Hot Brown — chorizo with scrambled eggs, gravy, grilled tomato, bacon, and baked cheddar — is life-changing.

 City: New Orleans